 Most miscarriages tend to occur in the first trimester, that is, within the first 13 weeks, and this period accounts for around 80-85 % of all cases (3) (4).
 Among these, most incidences of miscarriages happen during the first seven weeks of pregnancy.

 The risk of miscarriage can be higher or lower in each stage of pregnancy, depending on multiple maternal and fetal factors.
-Early pregnancy losses can be due to genetic factors, such as chromosomal abnormalities in the fetus.
+Early pregnancy losses can be due to genetic factors, such as chromosomal abnormalitiesiXA genetic condition caused by physical or numerical changes to one or more chromosomes that affect autosomes and sex chromosomes in the fetus.
 Early pregnancy loss factors are mostly beyond the control of women.

 What Are The Miscarriage Rates By Week?